Water test kit: how and why we test for nutrient pollution - Earthwatch Europe

 Water test kit: how and why we test for nutrient pollution

-Our water test kit enables everyone to test the water quality of their local rivers, lakes and streams.
-You can help measure your local water quality as part of the biannual Great UK WaterBlitz or as a member of a FreshWater Watch group.
+Our testing kit enables everyone to test the water quality of their local rivers, streams, lakes and ponds.
+You can help to measure your local water quality as part of the biannual Great UK WaterBlitz, as an individual FreshWater Watcher, or as part of a community group.

 What do we test for and why?

 Nitrates and phosphates are nutrients.
-Our water test kit measures the concentration (the amount of a component in a given area or volume) of nitrates and phosphates in fresh water.
+Our testing kit measures the concentration (the amount of a component in a given area or volume) of nitrates and phosphates in fresh water.

-Healthy freshwater bodies, such as rivers, lakes and streams, usually have low levels of these nutrients.
+Healthy freshwater bodies, such as rivers, streams, lakes and ponds, usually have low levels of these nutrients.
 They help aquatic plants to survive.
-However, high levels of nitrates and phosphates are bad news for a river.
+However, high levels of nitrates and phosphates are bad news for waterbodies.

 High levels of nutrients trigger a process called eutrophication.
 This is when excessive plant and algal growth leads to high levels of bacteria.
 The bacteria reduce oxygen levels in the water, killing plants and animals.